IBM/SalesEnablement-Z-Db2-DataInsights-L3/docs/BA/Develop.md

     ![](_attachments/baChurnCustomer3668-QPYBK.jpg)

-With SQL Data Insights it is easy to find out which customers are most similar to the customer (or cluster of customers) who have churned.
+With SQL Data Insights it is easy to find out which customers that have not yet churned are most similar to the customer (or cluster of customers) who have churned.

 - Run the **SQL query** to find customers similar to **Customer 3668-QPYBK** **(A)** based upon the most influential columns mentioned earlier (TOTALCHARGES, PAYMENTMETHOD, MONTHLYCHARGES, and TENURE).